top of page

 • Provides up to 1.5A

-• No support USB data transmission
+• No support for USB data transmission

 bottom of page